Turkey says Syria town about to fall as Islamic State advances

 He said Turkey would take action if there were threats to Turkish soldiers guarding a historic site in Syria that Ankara regards as its territory.
 But so far Turkey has made no move to get involved in the fighting across the border.

-U.S. Secretary of State John Kerry and Turkish Prime Minister Ahmet Davutoglu had spoken twice in recent days to discuss the situation, State Department spokeswoman Jen Psaki said.
+U.S. Secretary of State John Kerry and his Turkish counterpart, Ahmet Davutoglu, had spoken twice in recent days to discuss the situation, State Department spokeswoman Jen Psaki said.

 Retired U.S. General John Allen, the envoy charged with building the coalition against Islamic State, and his deputy Brett McGurk will visit Turkey later this week for talks.